rancher/convoy/README.md

 You need to pass different arguments to convoy daemon depending on the choice of backend implementation.

 #### Device Mapper
 For production environment, it's recommended to attach a new empty block device to the host Convoy running on for using Device Mapper driver.
-Then you can make two partitions out of the device using [`dm_dev_partition.sh`](https://raw.githubusercontent.com/rancher/convoy/master/tools/dm_dev_partition.sh) to create two block devices fitting for Device Mapper driver.
+Then you can make two partitions out of the device using [`dm_dev_partition.sh`](https://raw.githubusercontent.com/rancher/convoy/master/tools/dm_dev_partition.sh) to get two block devices fitting for Device Mapper driver.
 See [Device Mapper Partition Helper](https://github.com/rancher/convoy/blob/master/docs/devicemapper.md#device-mapper-partition-helper) for more details.

 Device Mapper requires two block devices to create storage pool for all volumes and snapshots.
 Assuming you have two devices created, one data device called `/dev/convoy-vg/data` and the other metadata device called `/dev/convoy-vg/metadata`.
 You run the following command to start the Convoy daemon:
 ```